AI glossary

 A field of AI focused on the interaction between computers and humans through natural language.
 It involves designing algorithms to understand and generate human language.

 Some of the AI add-ins that are now available for programs allow users without specific technical skills to do more technical tasks.
-For example, you could analyse your spreadsheets using NLP by asking the question you want answered (e.g. how many clients are in an age bracket) rather than programming a particular function.
+For example, querying spreadsheets or documents using plain-language questions (e.g. how many clients are in an age bracket) rather than programming a particular function.
 This can be amazing, but beware – to quote a superhero’s uncle ‘with great power comes great responsibility’!
 You need to understand how to frame the right question and how to interpret the results.

 Prompt writing refers to the practice of crafting specific inputs that guide an artificial intelligence model to generate desired responses.
 This can be in the form of questions, statements, or commands that provide clear and concise instructions.
 This helps the AI understand the context and deliver accurate, relevant, and coherent outputs.
 The more detail that is provided in the prompt, the more detailed and relevant of an answer you will receive.